Data Protection Policy (GDPR)

 This policy describes how this personal data must be collected, handled and stored to meet the company’s data protection standards and to comply with the law.

 This data protection policy ensures Digitalzone Business Consulting Pvt.
 Ltd

 • Complies with the data protection law and follow good practice

-• Is open about how it stores and processes individuals data
+• Is open to how it stores and processes individuals data

 • Protects itself from the risks of a data breach

-- The data protection Act 1998 describes how organization must collect, handle and store personal information.
+- The data protection Act 1998 describes how the organization must collect, handle and store personal information.